zhanghaiyang1/Help-Center-for-Monetization/guides.md

 ![Google Play](imgs/1212en.png)

-##### 1.2 Fill in the APP information form and then click the "ADD" button, then you will go back to the "Application Management" page.
+##### 1.2 Fill in the App information form and then click the "ADD" button, then you will go back to the "Application Management" page.

 ![“1.2”页面](imgs/1.2.png)

-*Category: Please choose the accurate category your APP belongs to, so that we can choose more suitable Ads for your APP.*
+*Category: Please choose the accurate category your App belongs to, so that we can choose more suitable Ads for your App.*

-*Bundle ID/Package Name: The package name shall not be modified once you saved.*
+*Bundle ID/Package Name: The package name shall not be modified once you save it.*

-*Download URL: If your APP has been in several application markets, choose one of them.*
+*Download URL: If your App has been in several application markets, choose one of them.*

 ##### 1.3 To create new AdUnit, you can click the "Add New AdUint" button, which is in both "Application Management" tab and "AdUnit Management" tab.